mschwab56/streembitseed/README.md

 "private_network":  please refer to the private network documention for more information about the Streembit private networks.

 "homedir": Enter the current directory.
-PM2 background process that start from boot requires set the working directory.
+PM2 background process that start from boot requires to define the working directory.

 "password": the private key entropy of the seed.
-The PPKI key pair is generated using this settings.
+The PPKI key pair is generated using this setting.

 Run streembitseed: